What the Heck is a Doula?

 Building a solid foundation for your doula practice is essential for long-term success in the doula profession.
 It is important to invest time/money/energy in personal growth and professional development to continuously improve your skills and knowledge.
 This includes attending workshops, trainings, and conferences to stay up-to-date with the latest practices, childbirth education, and whatever additional skills you want to add to make your offerings stand out.
 For example, I often take courses or read books that I then incorporate bits of into my work to make it truly my own eclectic mix of support – most recently courses in shamanic journeying, meditation, energy work, ancestor work, etc.

 In addition, self-awareness is key in providing exceptional care to your clients.
 Recognizing your triggers, managing your emotions, and maintaining respectful communication with clients are vital elements of a successful doula-client relationship.
-That is why we include this important inner work in our Indie Birth Doula Academy training.
+That is why we include this important inner work in our Sacred Sisterhood Doula Training.
 A doula who knows all the tricks, but is a hot mess in her own life is probably not going to be the most effective or inspiring leader.
 Find what you love to do and practice what you preach – journaling, art therapy, meditation, dance, communication skills, and any other forms of self discovery are on the table.
 Women will look to you for leadership in their own self care and self-actualization work in the birthing year, so show up as your best self and with some great recommendations beyond the basic vanilla doula stuff.

 By investing in personal growth and practicing self-awareness, you will be well on your way to building a solid foundation for your doula practice.
 This strong foundation will not only attract potential clients but also ensure long-term success and satisfaction in your doula profession.